Epinephrine Solution for injection

 Visit your care team for regular checks on your progress.
 Tell your care team if your symptoms do not start to get better or if they get worse.

-Get emergency help right away if you have trouble breathing.
+Call emergency services if you have trouble breathing.

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.